davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

     I live in Tacoma, WA.
     ```

-11. Finally, it sure would be nice to have a method that would print out your initials, your name, birthday, and bio **all at once**.
-Write a method called `printMyInfo`.
+11. Finally, it sure would be nice to have a method that would print out your initials, your name, birthday, and bio **all at once**, instead of having to call separate methods.
+Write a method called `printMyInfo()`.
 Here's the key: You wouldn't want to have to _rewrite_ all those print statements from before!
-(Code duplication should be avoided always!)
+(Pro-tip: Code duplication should be avoided --- always!)

-    - Instead, We want to simply call (re-use) the other three methods you've just written.
-To call an existing method, you just have to write `methodName();`, e.g., `printMyName();` would cause Java to find and run the `printMyName` method.
+    - Instead, We want to simply call (re-use) the other three methods you've already written.
+To **call** an existing method from the code itself, you just have to write `methodName();` in the body of `printMyInfo()`.

-    Here's an example of what someone's output might like:
+    Here's an example of what someone's output might like after calling `printMyInfo()`:

     ```
      GGGGGGG    HHH   HHH